ray-project/kuberay/docs/guidance/stable-diffusion-rayservice.md

 kubectl port-forward svc/stable-diffusion-serve-svc 8000
 ```

-Note that the Serve service will be created after the Serve applications are ready and running.
+Note that the RayService's Kubernetes service will be created after the Serve applications are ready and running.
 This process may take approximately 1 minute after all Pods in the RayCluster are running.

 ## Step 5: Send a request to the text-to-image model